Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 What is a 0% Balance Transfer Credit Card?

-A 0% balance transfer credit card is a traditional credit card that has a promotional offer for new customers who apply for the card.
+A 0% balance transfer credit card is essentially a regular credit card that comes with a special promotional offer for new applicants.

 This promotional offer typically consists of interest-free financing on balance transfers for between six and 18 months.
 Some cards pair this with 0% financing on new purchases as well.
 Each bank has a unique offer, so the terms and length of the promotion will vary depending on the card you qualify for.

-With this type of promotion, you can transfer the balance from an existing credit card — up to the limit that your new credit card provides — and pay the balance down over the length of the promotional period without paying interest or finance charges on the balance.
+With this kind of promotion, you can shift the balance from your existing credit card—up to the limit provided by your new card—and pay down the balance during the promotional period without incurring interest or finance charges.

 This is especially handy if your current balance is sitting on a credit card with a high interest rate.
 In this case, a large percentage of your monthly payment will go toward interest fees.
 But with a 0% balance transfer credit card, your payments will go toward your principal balance and pay your debt down faster.